izumrudik/compile/README.md

 1. symbols(like '{', ';', '*', etc.)
 1. new lines

-any character (not in string) immediately after '\' will be ignored. comments can be made by putting '#', anything after it till the end of the line will be ignored. strings can be made either with ", or '.
+any character (not in string) immediately after '\\' will be ignored.
+Comments can be made by putting '#', anything after it till the end of the line will be ignored.
+Strings can be made either with ", or '.
-In strings, with '\' character you can make special characters (like \n, \\, \" ). if special character is not recognized, it will just ignore '\'.
+In strings, with '\\' character you can make special characters (like \\n, \\\\, \\" ). if special character is not recognized, it will just ignore '\\'.

 list of keywords:
 1. fun